clash82/notes/ezplatform-installation-osx/index.md

 composer install
 {% endhighlight %}

 When Composer asks you for token you must login to your GitHub account and edit your profile.
 Go to the `Personal access tokens` link and `Generate new token` with default settings.
 Be aware that token will be shown only once, so do not refresh page until you paste token into Composer prompt.
-This operation is performed only once when you install eZ Publish/Platform for the first time.
+This operation is performed only once when you install eZ Platform for the first time.

 Change directory permissions:

 {% highlight bash %}
-rm -rf ezpublish/cache/* ezpublish/logs/* ezpublish/sessions/*
+rm -rf app/cache/* app/logs/*
-sudo chmod +a "_www allow delete,write,append,file_inherit,directory_inherit" ezpublish/{cache,logs,config,sessions} web
+sudo chmod +a "_www allow delete,write,append,file_inherit,directory_inherit" app/{cache,logs,config} web
-sudo chmod +a "`whoami` allow delete,write,append,file_inherit,directory_inherit" ezpublish/{cache,logs,config,sessions} web
+sudo chmod +a "`whoami` allow delete,write,append,file_inherit,directory_inherit" app/{cache,logs,config} web
 {% endhighlight %}

-Install eZ Publish / Platform:
+Install eZ Platform:

 {% highlight bash %}
-php ezpublish/console ezplatform:install demo
+php app/console ezplatform:install clean
 {% endhighlight %}

-If everything goes right, you should see your page under <a href="http://ez1.lh" target="_blank">http://ez1.lh</a>.
+If everything goes right, you should be able to see your page under <a href="http://ez1.lh" target="_blank">http://ez1.lh</a>.
+Please note that clean install of eZ Platform doesn't include `DemoBundle` anymore.

-## 9. Optional: Install PHP 5.6 with opcache: ##
+## 9. Optional: Install PHP 5.6 with opcache extension: ##

 {% highlight bash %}
 brew install -v homebrew/php/php56